deg-skeletor/deg-skeletor.github.io/README.md

 # Skeletor: modern, modular UI build tools
-Skeletor is a highly customizable UI build tool ecosystem, created by the [DEG](http://www.degdigital.com) UI team.
+Skeletor is a highly customizable UI build tool ecosystem, created and maintained by the [DEG](http://www.degdigital.com) UI team.

 On its own, [Skeletor Core](https://github.com/deg-skeletor/skeletor-core) is just the task runner of the bunch (albeit a very configurable one, if we do say so ourselves).
 When configured to use its robust family of plugins and command line tools, it can easily handle the heavy lifting of almost any UI build process, including: